rafaelma/pgbackman/docs/manual.rst

 * **[extra backup parameters]:** Extra parameters that can be used with pg_dump / pg_dumpall

+* **[tag]:** Define a tag for this snapshot registration.
+This value can be helpful when we register a snapshot for many databases at the same time.
+This tag could be used in the future when registering a backup recovery for all the databases from the same snapshot registration.

+  If no value is defined, the system will generate a random alphanumeric tag.

 * **[pg_dump/all release]:** Release of pg_dump / pg_dumpall to use
-  when taking the snapshot, e.g. 9.0, 9.1, 9.2, 9.3 or 9.4.
-This
+  when taking the snapshot, e.g. 9.0, 9.1, 9.2, 9.3, 9.4, 9.5 or
-  parameter can be necessary if we are going to restore the snapshot in a postgreSQL installation running a newer release than the source.
+  9.6.
+This parameter can be necessary if we are going to restore the snapshot in a postgreSQL installation running a newer release than the source.

   This release version cannot be lower than the one used in the source installation running the database we are going to backup.